mhkeller/git-static-diffuse/README.md

 ## Developing

-If you want to keep the server alive while you're configuring, use [nodemon](https://github.com/remy/nodemon) and include the jade files
+If you want to keep the server alive while you're editing it, use [nodemon](https://github.com/remy/nodemon) and include the jade files

 ````
 nodemon gsd-server/app.js --repositories repositories -e js,jade,css